-Outside of the Wooded Island swarm, sixteen earthquakes were recorded, all minor events.
-Eight earthquakes were located at intermediate depths (between 4 and 9 km), most likely in the pre-basalt sediments and eight earthquakes were located at depths greater than 9 km, within the basement.
-Geographically, seven earthquakes were located in known swarm areas and nine earthquakes were classified as random events.
+The Hanford Seismic Network recorded 16 local earthquakes during the first quarter of FY 2011.
+Six earthquakes were located at shallow depths (less than 4 km), seven earthquakes at intermediate depths (between 4 and 9 km), most likely in the pre-basalt sediments, and three earthquakes were located at depths greater than 9 km, within the basement.
+Geographically, thirteen earthquakes were located in known swarm areas and three earthquakes were classified as random events.